 Medical Administrative Specialist: Education Requirements & Career Info

 Medical administrative specialists, also known as medical assistants, medical secretaries or information technicians, handle the administrative duties at a medical office.
-In addition to the general clerical duties, such as patient scheduling and correspondence, these professionals keep records, handle insurance billing and transcribe medical reports.
+In addition to the general clerical duties, such as patient scheduling and correspondence, these professionals may keep records, handle insurance billing or transcribe medical reports.
 Formal education is not a requirement to work as a medical administrative specialist because employers typically provide training on the job.
-However, some employers may prefer or require a certificate or associate's degree related to medical assisting.
+However, some employers may prefer or require a certificate or associate's degree related to medical administrative assisting.
 There are also various optional certifications individuals can pursue.